Registration of

 • income from reinsurance or brokerage reinsurance activities;

-• profits that were derived from the sale or management of aircraft assets and aircraft parts, including aviation-related consulting services.
+• profits derived from the sale or management of aircraft assets and parts, including aviation-related consulting services.

 Who is exempt from income tax?

 Only an organization that conducts business abroad and has its headquarters outside the island is exempt from income tax.
-In this case, it is considered non-resident, must apply to the FSC as an authorized company registration.
+In this case, such an organization is considered a non-resident and must apply to the FSC as an authorized company registration.
 Despite the exemption from income tax, the non-resident company must file a return with the IRS.

 Corporate Social Responsibility Fund (CSRF)

-A company in Mauritius must set up a CSR fund, which is equivalent to 2% of the taxable income for the preceding year.
+A company in Mauritius must set up a CSR fund, equivalent to 2% of the taxable income for the preceding year.
 At least 75% of this amount must be remitted to the MRA (Mauritius Revenue Authority).
-The remaining money must be allocated to the CSR Program in accordance with the company's internal CSR Concept.
+Following the company's internal CSR Concept, the remaining money must be allocated to the CSR Program.
 Its priority areas are:

 • health;